I’m just a bit of a TechBaguette.

-I am also the co-founder of Tech.eu, Girls in Tech Paris and Girls in Tech London and the co-organizer of the first international edition of the FailCon conference in Paris.
-I continue to be involved in Girls in Tech, Failcon and Tech.eu alongside my role at Microsoft.
+I am also the co-founder of Tech.eu, Girls in Tech Paris and Girls in Tech London and the co-organizer of the FailCon conference in Paris – which was the conference’s first stop outside of the US.
+I continue to be involved in Girls in Tech, Failcon and Tech.eu alongside my role at La Halle Freyssinet.
 If you want to know more or need to get in touch regarding these projects, see this link on how to contact me.

 Media & Events.

 I’ve been a speaker, moderator and judge for various conferences and tech competitions, a mentor for different startup programs and featured in some publications and media.
-In April 2013, I was listed by Business Insider as one of the Top 30 women under 30 in tech.
-Business Insider also listed me amongst the Coolest 25 women in tech in the UK in December 2014 (I must be an honorary Londoner).
-In April 2014 the Evening Standard listed me as one of the Silicon 60, or people to watch in the UK tech scene.
-And in November 2014, Vanity Fair France listed me as one of the 10 women in that are shaking up tech in their 30s (even though I am actually 29).
+In April 2013, I was listed by Business Insider as one of the Top 30 women under 30 in tech and I’ve been called all kinds of weird names by the press as well.
 Of course it’s nice to get credit but ultimately, my goal is simply to shed light on the European tech ecosystem and also encourage and promote successful women (tech) entrepreneurs.

 English, French, Persian.

 I’m trilingual, an epilepsy advocate and a wannabe artist (and entrepreneur, obviously).
 If you think there is something I can help you with – whether it be lacing your shoes or finding a developer – feel free to reach out to me.